 This time, I decided to test the manufacturer’s claim that one can cook frozen dinners in the Hot Logic….without opening the cardboard container.

-Below, you see an unopened one-serving package of frozen ravioli that I placed in my Hot Logic mini oven.
+Below, you see an unopened one-serving package of frozen ravioli that I placed in my Hot Logic mini.

 Two hours later, I opened up the Hot Logic device, and then the package.
-(Amount of cooking time per Hot Logic manual instructions.)
+(Two hour cooking time per Hot Logic manual instructions.)
 The cardboard was not burned or otherwise damaged.
 The interior container and plastic film cover were not damaged, either.
 The food came out piping hot and ready to eat.
 Lovely!

 As mentioned before: If you are interested in finding out more about this product, you can go to https://myhotlogic.com or type in “hot logic” at amazon.com.